 The Adaptive Systems Group is part of the Department of Computer Science at Humboldt-Universität zu Berlin.
 The research focus of the group is on sensorimotor learning and prediction in the field of developmental and bio-robotics.
 The group has long-standing expertise in bio-inspired navigation systems for robotics, adaptive learning strategies, and experience with applications in precision and micro-farming.
 Within HIVEOPOLIS, we will work on environmental data collection and prediction, sensorimotor learning and active exploration strategies.

-Heinrich is Researcher.
+Heinrich is a researcher.

 Contact Person: Prof. Verena Hafner, Humboldt-Universität zu Berlin, Department of Computer Science;